-Dutch Island, Gould Island: Accessible only by water, these two islands, of 75 and 41 acres respectively, deserve mention with respect to public access even though they lie outside the scope of the parking committee's report.
-While the two islands are within Jamestown's jurisdiction, they are at present each owned jointly by the state and the federal government.
-The state has designated its portion of each island to be part of the state's bay island park system in the future.

-Town-Owned Properties Developed for Public Access

-Conanicut Battery/DAR Memorial (unrated [under development]): a park of 22 acres on the west side of Beavertail surrounding the site of a Revolutionary War battery
+10 Production of Control of the Control 36 Dutch Island, Gould Island: Accessible only by water, these two islands, of 75 37 and 41 acres respectively, deserve mention with respect to public access even though they 38 lie outside the scope of the parking committee's report.
+While the two islands are within 39 Jamestown's jurisdiction, they are at present each owned jointly by the state and partially by th 10 federal government.
+The state has designated its portion of each island to be part of the 11 state's bay island park system may be leve loped in the future.
+1142 42 13 Town-Owned Properties Developed for Public Access 14 15 Conanicut Battery/DAR Memorial (unrated [under development]): a park of 22 16 acres on the west side of Beavertail surrounding the site of a Revolutionary War battery